storm-fsv-cvut/smoderp2d-manual/user_guide/docs/inpute_data.md

 The table may be inserted into the model as a text file (.csv).
 The meanings of the individual parameters are described in reference manual.

 {{ read_csv('tables/streams_shape.dbf') }}
-## Input data - other inputes and model settings
+## Other input's and model settings
 ### Points of interest (Optional)
 **Vector (point)** layer with point for detail outputs as hydrographs (describe in outpust).
 In this points are indicating the thopology of watercourses and/or temporal ditches technical conservation measure).